AC-BO-Hackathon/BOPE-GPT/README.md

 $$ n CO + (2n+1) H_2 \rightarrow C_nH_{2n+2} + n H_2O $$

-The ground truth we use here is the Artifitial Neural Network model built from the dataset in the paper (Chakkingal, Anoop, et al., 2022), with four inputs: space-time, syngas ratio, temperature and pressure, and four outputs: carbon monoxide conversion, and the selectivity towards methane (SCH4), paraffins (SC2−C4) and light olefins (SC2−C4=).
+The ground truth we use here is the Artificial Neural Network model built from the dataset in the paper (Chakkingal, Anoop, et al., 2022), with four inputs: space-time, syngas ratio, temperature and pressure, and four outputs: carbon monoxide conversion, and the selectivity towards methane (SCH4), paraffins (SC2−C4) and light olefins (SC2−C4=).

 We set the objective function as maximizing all of the four outputs.
 However, if in the reality some of the three products are considered as byproducts, we can adjust the objective settings in BO and make the optimization problem more adapted to the reality.